 Nameless, is the origin of Heaven and Earth”

 Our brain cannot conceive beyond its assigned capacity and programmed capability.
 We can only give names to things that we can see, touch, smell, hear and taste.
-We cannot know anything beyond the wave frequencies detectable by our senses.
-It is not possible to give a name to something that is outside our senses of perception.
+We cannot know anything beyond the wave frequencies detectable by our sensory organs.
+It is not possible to give a name to something that is outside our field and sense of perception.

 The naming business of the God concept has brought out diverse names and many number of names to the extent that one of the Abrahamic Faith, says God has 99 names.
 Another one says God is only realizable in three persons; and another gave many other permutations and combinations of names as well as four vowels that cannot be called and should not be called but referred to as The Tetragrammaton.

-The war on names of god has claimed countless lives.
-It has destroyed and reduced many cities and communities to rubble by the raving and rampaging religious parties.The various antagonists (intra and inter religious parties) have done a lot of atrocious bloody things to push a particular name as the only name of their chosen god.
-They have zealously and jealously rose in the defence of the honour of a particular erroneous name even with their lives.
+The many wars on the Names of God have claimed countless lives.
+They have destroyed and reduced many cities and communities to rubble by the raving and rampaging religious parties.The various antagonists (intra and inter religious parties) have done a lot of atrocious bloody things to push a particular name as the only name of their chosen god.
+The warring parties have zealously and jealously rose in the defence of the honour of a particular erroneous name even with their lives.
 Poor lots!

-To my friends in the religious community, whose ancestors have waged bloody wars; killed, slaughtered and murdered neighbours, friends and family members because they committed errors in calling, praying, and worshipping God concept by other names different to the one your ancestor erroneously assumed to be the one and only name that the creator must be addressed, please apologise to all humanity on their behalf.
-They were wrong and you are wrong if you are still claiming to know the particular name by which the creator of heaven and earth should go by.
+To my friends in the religious community, whose ancestors have waged bloody wars; killed, slaughtered and murdered neighbours, friends and family members because they committed errors in calling, praying, and worshipping the God concept by other names different to the one your ancestor erroneously assumed to be the one and only name that the creator must be addressed, please apologise to all humanity on their behalf.
+They were wrong and you are equally wrong if you are still claiming and insisting that you know the particular name by which the creator of heaven and earth should go by.

-The situation is similar to the fable of the six blind men who are trying to describe an elephant by only the sense of touch and smell.
-For each of the blind men, using ten fingers to feel only a small part of the body of an elephant, to claim he has the absolute description of what an elephant looks like is obviously laughable.
-Yet, that is what each and every claimant in the religious communities, particularly those that originated from the Middle East, are doing with respect to the knowledge of what the name of the God concept is.
+The arising confusion and disparities on the choice of names for the God concepts in the religious communities could be likened to the fable of the six blind men who are trying to describe an elephant by only the sense of touch and smell.
+For each of the blind men, using ten fingers to feel only a small part of the body of an elephant, and with this limited assessment to make a claim that he has the absolute description of what an elephant looks like, is obviously laughable.
+Yet, that is what each and every claimant in the religious communities, particularly those that originated from the Middle East, are doing with respect to the knowledge of what the name of God is.

 “God, Nature, and man are three aspects of one and the same being; man is God himself arriving at self-consciousness through a thousand evolutions.”

-This statement from Proudhon, to all those under the yoke of faith-based beliefs, particularly of the Middle East Brand will be seen as a sacrilege and the proposer of the idea is surely worthy of head decapitation on earth and a sentence to hell fire in heaven without any further delay.
+This statement from Pierre-Joseph Proudhon, to all those under the yoke of faith-based beliefs, particularly of the Middle East Brand will be seen as a sacrilege and the proposer of the idea is surely worthy to be sentenced and sent down for head decapitation on earth and most likely a sentence to hell fire in heaven without further delay.

 We need to constantly remember what the simple teacher of Galilee said about knowing the truth and being set free by it.
 The main verb is KNOW the truth, not BELIEVE the truth. (“Then you will know the truth, and the truth shall set you free.”)

-As we proceed on this journey of unlearning our age-long disinformation programme, always recall the mantra we mentioned in the last essay: I exist in God and God exists in me.
+As we proceed on the journey to unlearn and to set ourselves free from the age-long disinformation programme, always recall the mantra we mentioned in the last essay: I exist in God and God exists in me.
 Therefore, God and I are one.

 In The Spirit of Truth